The Short Nashville Ghetto Story

 After the demolishing of the majority of Nashville’s original black communities, due to urban renewal of the 1950s and 1960s, the city’s urban neighborhoods began to have other issues, especially after the major introduction to drugs.

 Housing complexes like Jo Johnston and Dodge City (Cumberland View Apartments), or neighborhoods like 12th and Buchanan, Salem Town, Bordeaux, Kings Lane and Haynes Manor became the center for the streets of North Nashville.

-While gentrification is affecting every section of Nashville’s urban communities, outside of North Side neighborhoods south of Cumberland River like Salem Town or DB Todd Boulevard, North Nashville communities have seen little interest in plans for rebuilding.
+While gentrification is affecting every section of the Nashville ghetto and urban communities, outside of North Side neighborhoods south of the Cumberland River, like Salem Town or the DB Todd Boulevard area, North Nashville communities have seen little interest in plans for rebuilding.

 The South Side of Nashville is primarily divided between two separate neighborhoods, one being the Edgehill community around 12th Avenue South and an area along Lafayette Street, both are communities of public housing complexes.

 While at times there has been conflict, especially among the Lafayette Street neighborhoods of JC Napier and University Courts, these communities are tight-knit and family orientated as some these areas are some of the city’s most reputable.

 Long before the 1970s, the era of a rise in street activity, the South Side was home to some of the city’s first black neighborhoods, like the Black Bottom and the Trimble Bottom, both were located around what is now Lafayette Street.

 With the nearby slave plantations and the Civil War bringing an end to slavery, African-Americans relocated into Nashville, but were forced to reside in designated areas of the city as many would work as servants or very low wage paying jobs.